jeromeabel/jeromeabel.github.io/src/content/work/neptune-beer-club/index.md

 type: Challenge, Web
 ---

 ## The problem

 - See a map of Brest with all bars
 - See the list of bars
 - View details
-- Filterbars
+- Filter bars

 ## The solution

 1. Single Page Application (SPA) with the React, Vite and Tailwind library.
 2. Configuration: Vite, Vitest, Prettier, EsLint, TypeScript
 3. File organization: Screaming architecture with a features/bar folder
 4. Deployment: GitHub Actions

 ### Screaming architecture

 I tried to implement these features:

 - index.js as a public API
 - camel-case
 - features & colocation